 Best bank for Americans and Apac Region:

-If you’re Australian and having no access to a branch doesn’t sound ideal for you then Citibank, an award-winning bank that operates globally and has branches across the world might be ideal for you.
+If you’re Australian and having no access to a branch doesn’t sound ideal for you, then Citibank, an award-winning bank that operates globally and has branches worldwide, might be ideal for you.
 There are also extra perks for nomads working in Australia.
-It’s free to transfer money between Citibank accounts worldwide and no transfer fees for intra-bank transfers on your end but there may be on the receiving end.
+It’s free to transfer money between Citibank accounts worldwide, and no transfer fees for intra-bank transfers on your end, but there may be on the receiving end.

 We hope you enjoyed this article on the best banks for digital nomads, if you found it useful then please consider sharing.